 Our BCorp Report Card:

-Our journey to get where we are has been more than 9 years in the making, and it has included a focused effort where every year we do a bit more each and every time.
+Our journey to get where we are has been more than a decade in the making, and it has included a focused effort where every year we do a bit more.
 During the 4 years failing to qualify as a B Corp, we took focused steps to improve our legal structuring, teammate benefits and pay, our environmental initiatives, and our community support.

 I share this story so that everyone can see that becoming a B Corp does not happen overnight.
 It takes a leader to do the hard work, take the assessment, see their actual score and live with the results.
 And then it takes using the assessment as a playbook for how to do better, achieving a higher score bit by bit.

 You will most likely find that it is less expensive than you think, that the results are even better than you ever dreamed, and that you now have purpose-built into your company in a way that is both transparent and measurable in the long run.